 Paris hotels have notoriously small rooms, many of the more traditional building do not have lifts and many ’boutique’ hotels have bathrooms that are so tiny you need to squeeze into the shower – not something you want or can do easily with a baby or toddler!

-However, family hotels in Paris do exist and this is our selection of the most family friendly areas in Paris and family hotels.
+If you prefer a family hotel in Paris, this is our selection of the most family friendly areas in Paris and family hotels.

 I believe that the best areas to stay in Paris with kids are the 5th and 6th arrondissements, the 7th and the area of le Marais.